 While I don't really have many aches and pains, one thing I do experience are some aches in my feet when I get up in the morning.
 It's not debilitating and goes away after about 5 seconds.
 I attribute this to a little osteoarthritis, in the feet, probably due to the running I did when I was younger.

-I saw no differences in the my feet aches during my 30 day TruNiagen trial.
+I saw no differences in my feet aches during my 30-day TruNiagen trial.
 There was no reduction and no increase in what I experienced.
 Remember this as you read online testimonials of those saying nicotinamide riboside supplements reduce pain.
 In this healthy guy, mild aches were not reduced.

 Niagen And Tinnitus

-While I fortunately don't often have these side effect, I do experience an almost constant ringing in my left ear.
-After 30 days of Niagen use (250mg per day) I did not notice any reduction in ringing in my left ear.
+While I, fortunately, don't often have these side effects, I do experience an almost constant ringing in my left ear.
+After 30 days of Niagen use (250mg per day), I did not notice any reduction in ringing in my left ear.
 Like always, there were good and bad days.
 Niagen use did not reduce – or make worse – my tinnitus symptoms.

 One of my strengths is I can focus for long hours on a single topic.
 As proof, see these very long reviews:

 So, I don't usually have a problem with staying focused.
 But, I'd take any advantage I could get.
-During my experiment I did not notice any mental performance improvements or changes in my ability to focus on things which needed to be done.
+During my experiment, I did not notice any mental performance improvements or changes in my ability to focus on things that needed to be done.
 My mental clarity did not improve.